London

 These are a select few of our top recommendations for all families:

-Princess Diana Memorial Playground - kids said this was the best park and spent hours here
+Princess Diana Memorial Playground – Tucked inside Kensington Gardens, this imaginative pirate-ship playground was declared the “best park ever” by our kids, who happily spent hours here!

 -